-Simply put, a cognitive bias is a biased way of thinking that conflicts with logic and rationality.
-As much as we love to call ourselves rational, the truth is that the human psyche is loaded with numerous cognitive biases.
+Simply put, a cognitive or psychological bias is a biased way of thinking that conflicts with logic and rationality.
+As much as we love to call ourselves rational, the truth is that the human psyche is loaded with many cognitive biases.

-Being rational, therefore, is a continuous process of being aware of these biases and not letting them colour our perceptions, decisions, and judgments.
+Being rational, therefore, is a continuous process of being aware of these biases and not letting them color our perceptions, decisions, and judgments.

 1) Choice-supportive bias

 Your father prepares dinner, saying that he tried a brand new recipe.
 He assures you you’ll have eaten nothing like it before.
 When you take your first bite, you realize it really is nothing like you’ve eaten before, but not in a good way.
 Everyone but your father feels the same.

 “Come on!
 It’s delicious!
 What’s wrong with your taste buds?” he empties his own plate in seconds, trying to prove his point.

 Choice-supportive bias is defending and supporting your own choices, opinions, and decisions even if they have palpable flaws.
 Like many other biases, it’s an ego thing.
 We identify with our decisions, perceiving an opposition to them as an opposition to us.

 Innovation is, by all means, great, until it involves ego involvement, which it does quite often.
 This cognitive bias states that an innovator tends to overvalue the usefulness of his innovation and undervalue its limitations.
 Why shouldn’t he?
 After all, it’s his innovation.

 We tend to expose ourselves only to information that confirms our belief systems.
 This cognitive bias is the most widespread and pervasive.
 Any information that shakes a person’s belief system induces cognitive dissonance in him, rendering him psychologically unstable.
 Therefore, it is often met with vehement opposition.